 If any goods supplied should develop a fault within 12 months from the date of purchase, they can be returned to us.
 You will be required to return the goods to us for inspection at your cost unless we agree otherwise.
-If the goods are found to be faulty we will refund the cost you incurred in returning them provided it does not exceed the original cost of delivery to you.

 Our sole liability and your sole remedy for breach of this warranty shall be one of the following (at our sole option):-